Security and data protection on aedifion.io

 The Edge Device¶

-On request, the Edge Device's software can run on your own hardware and operating system.
+On request, the Edge Device's software stack can run on your own hardware and operating system.

 Connecting to the building network¶